jeffreyyoung/poe-db-prototype/prompt_template.md

 - Never access global variables inside a mutator
 - Use rep.subscribe or rep.subscribeToScanEntries to subscribe to changes and update the DOM
 - Use the entry `key` to identify existing dom nodes.
 Always update the existing DOM nodes if one exists.
 If not create a new dom node.
+- Always show a loading screen while we wait for hasCompletedInitialPull to resolve

 Replicache typescript types